Overview

 Rooted | Indicates if the Android device is rooted (jailbroken). |

-Indicates the subscription’s ability to receive messages, including reasons for failures.
+Indicates the Subscription’s ability to receive messages, including reasons for failures.
 Automatically updated via our frontend SDKs or manually via the API.
 Viewable via the View User API or Export CSV.

 Notification Types definitions.